Robust Preference for Dark Sector Interactions

 The marginalized constraints on the coupling parameter $\beta$ and on the additional model parameters (the potential slope $\alpha$ for CQ and the DE EoS $w$ for CF) are summarized in Table~\ref{tab1}, while their two-dimensional posterior distributions are shown in Fig.~\ref{fig:CQ_and_CF:params}.
 Using CMB and DESI BAO data, both alone and in combination with different SN compilations, we find a consistent preference for a non-vanishing interaction in both IDE realizations.
 For all considered datasets, the inferred parameters deviate from the values corresponding to the non-interacting $\Lambda$CDM limit (i.e., $\beta = 0$, $\alpha = 0$, $w = -1$) at the $\sim 3-5\sigma$ level, indicating a statistically significant preference for interactions within the dark sector.
+The robustness of this preference from the data side is tested in the \textit{Supplementary Material}.

 To assess the robustness of this preference and to disentangle genuine likelihood-driven effects from possible prior-volume contributions, we compute the profile likelihood for the coupling parameter $\beta$.
-The results are shown in Fig.~\ref{fig:CQ_and_CF:profile} for the CQ (upper panel) and CF (lower panel) models, using the CMB+DESI+DES-Dovekie dataset.
+The results are shown in Fig.~\ref{fig:CQ_and_CF:profile} for the CQ and CF models, using the CMB+DESI+DES-Dovekie dataset.
 In both cases, the profile likelihood exhibits a well-defined minimum at a non-zero value of $\beta$, significantly displaced from the non-interacting limit.
 This behavior is fully consistent with the corresponding marginalized posterior of the coupling parameter, and the non-interacting scenario is disfavored at a significance comparable to that inferred from the marginalized posteriors.
 The associated $\Delta\chi^2$ profiles are approximately parabolic around the minimum, indicating that the preference for interactions is stable and well constrained.
-Overall, this confirms that the interaction signal is genuinely driven by the likelihood, with no evidence that it arises from prior-volume effects.